Leprosy in Japan: Keisai Aoki

-Keisai Aoki (April 8, 1893 – March 6, 1969).
-A Japanese missionary who virtually paved the way to the establishment of Hansen's disease sanatorium Kunigami-Airakuen, Okinawa, with extraordinary difficulties.
-At age 16, he developed leprosy and later, under the leadership of Hannah Riddell, he helped people with leprosy in Okinawa.
+Keisai Aoki (April 8, 1893 – March 6, 1969) was a Japanese missionary who virtually paved the way to the establishment of the Hansen's disease sanatorium Kunigami-Airakuen, Okinawa, with extraordinary difficulties.
+At age 16, he developed leprosy and later, under the leadership of Hannah Riddell, helped people with leprosy in Okinawa.

 Matsuki Miyazaki

-Matsuki Miyazaki (1900–1970) The director of the Kyushu Sanatorium (1934–1958).
-He studied the war and leprosy and by his efforts, soldiers who developed leprosy could receive the same treatment as those who developed tuberculosis.
-He was a segregationalist.
+Matsuki Miyazaki (1900–1970) was the director of the Kyushu Sanatorium (1934–1958).
+He studied the war and leprosy and because of his efforts, soldiers who developed leprosy could receive the same treatment as those who developed tuberculosis.
+He was a segregationist.
 After retiring from the Kikuchi Keifuen Sanatorium (Kyushu Sanatorium), he established a leprosy facility in India.
 He died in an airplane accident in India.

 Isamu Masuda

 Isamu Masuda (1872–1945) was a Japanese doctor, known for writing "Leprosy and Social Problems" in 1907, the year of the promulgation of the first leprosy law, and openly criticized the crucial segregation policy.
-He advocated the nation's involvement in the discovery of treatments of leprosy, since he believed that it was curable.
+He advocated for the nation's involvement in the discovery of treatments for leprosy, since he believed that it was curable.

 Masako Ogawa

 Masako Ogawa (1902–1943) was a female Japanese doctor who worked at the Nagashima Aiseien Sanatorium.
-She wrote a book, "Spring in a small island" in 1938, about her experiences in persuading leprosy patients in remote areas of Japan into hospitalization.
-It created a sensation in Japan, and was made into a film.
-On the other hand, she was criticized for accelerating the "No leprosy patients in prefecture" movement and giving the impression that leprosy is to be feared.
+She wrote a book, "Spring in a small island" in 1938, about her experience in remote areas of Japan and persuading leprosy patients into hospitalization.
+It created a sensation in Japan and was made into a film.
+However, she was criticized for accelerating the "No leprosy patients in prefecture" movement and giving the impression that leprosy is to be feared.

 Masasue Suho

 Masasue Suho (October 8, 1885 – June 20, 1942) was a Japanese physician, the director of the Sorok Island Sanatorium in Korea.
-He completed the world's biggest leprosy facility Sorok Island Sanatorium hospitalizing 6000 patients.
+He completed the world's biggest leprosy facility Sorok Island Sanatorium, hospitalizing 6,000 patients.
 He was assassinated by a patient while rushing to a morning ceremony.
-Forced segregation of leprosy patients, the worsening of treatment of patients and antipathy against colonial rule were behind the assassination.
+Forced segregation of leprosy patients, the worsening of treatment of patients, and antipathy against colonial rule were reasons behind the assassination.

 Ryumyo Tsunawaki

-Ryumyo Tsunawaki (January 24, 1876 – December 5, 1970, was a Buddhist priest who established a leprosy hospital Minobu Jinkyo-en, in Minobu-cho, Yamanashi-ken, Japan in 1906.
+Ryumyo Tsunawaki (January 24, 1876 – December 5, 1970) was a Buddhist priest who established a leprosy hospital Minobu Jinkyo-en, in Minobu-cho, Yamanashi-ken, Japan in 1906.

 Noboru Ogasawara

 Noboru Ogasawara (1888–1970) was a Japanese physician specializing in leprosy.
 He was an assistant professor at the Department of Kyoto Imperial University.
 He insisted that leprosy was not incurable and diathesis was an important factor in the development of leprosy.
-He was against strict segregation of leprosy patients and met strong opposition at a Congress of leprosy.
+He was against strict segregation of leprosy patients and met strong opposition at a Congress of Leprosy.